Ulysse Nardin VS Rolex

 Which is a more valuable and more popular brand Rolex or Ulysse Nardin?

 According to a report by Interbrand, Rolex has a brand value estimated at 7,387 million CHF (Swiss Francs) and is the 3rd most popular Swiss brand in the world.
 Nescafe and Nestle are the only two that surpass them.
 (Almost everyone consumes coffee and chocolate but not everyone has a Rolex.)

 The above report covered the 50 most popular Swiss brands which included watch brands but wasn’t a report exclusively about Swiss watchmakers per se.
 A report from the year before Interbrand’s report was published covered just the top 20 Swiss watch brands.
 This Swiss watch brand report was published by BV4, a firm of brand valuation experts.

-This is one of those cases where the younger brand (Rolex) has the upper-hand.
+This is one of those cases where the younger brand (Rolex) has the upper hand.
 While typically in watchmaking, the most respected watchmakers are usually very old very established brands such as Vacheron Constantin and Audemars Piguet, for example.
-Ulysse Nardin is over 50 years older than Rolex yet, Rolex has built an incredible valuable brand as a watchmaker.
+Ulysse Nardin is over 50 years older than Rolex yet, Rolex has built an incredibly valuable brand as a watchmaker.

 Which is more durable Ulysse Nardin or Rolex watches?

 Ulysse Nardin has fine watches and they are built well but how would they stand up against Rolex’s patented Paraflex® shock absorbers which are found in many of their watches?
 Or how the bezels stand against Rolex’s proprietary Cerachrom® bezel inserts which are highly scratch resistant and impervious the discoloration associated with prolonged UV ray exposure?